FlexChia/home/README.md

 # Who we are

 FlexChia Team is based in South Korea but there is no border for all farmers.
 No need VISA for entry.

-We just appriciate for your joinning and hope to grow together.
+We just appriciate for your joinning to our pool and hope to grow together with us.

-FlexChia Pool has distinctive strength for supporting 2 way pool farming method,
+FlexChia Pool has distinctive strength for supporting 2 ways of pool farming method,
 * FlexChia Protocol (Unportable Plot) - For Existing Plots
 * Official Chia Pool Protocol (Portable Plot) - For Plots to be replotted

 As you already know, the existing plot (Hereafter, Unportable Plot) does not support pooling system due to its own constraints.

 You may say 'Yes there is...' because there is a pool that just flashed into your head.
 Yes, IF you are brave enough to submit your mnemonic words.

 ....
 However, it will force us to burden the worries of security always, as you know.

-so, we'd like to prouldy introduce our FlexChia Pool Protocol and its miner, which may allow you to liberate from those worries and to use unportable Plots for pooling as well.
+So, we'd like to proudly introduce our FlexChia Pool Protocol and its miner, which may allow you to liberate from those worries and to use unportable Plots for pooling as well.

 # FlexChia Protocol(FCP)